VaibhavM1122/Automated-CSV-Data-Processing-MongoDB/README.md

 A Python-based ETL pipeline that automates the processing of customer CSV files, performs data cleaning and validation, generates cleaned output files, and stores processed data in MongoDB.

-The project demonstrates automated file processing, data quality checks, database integration, logging, and output verification.
+The project demonstrates automated file processing, data quality checks, database integration, and output verification.

 ## Features